3.16.2. Rules for adding attributes to water transport items

 - Enter a map item's phone number using this format:

 “А” – country code (1 - 3 digits)

 “ВВВ” – city or zone code, including for cellular numbers (this may not always be a three-digit number)

 “CCC-CC-CC” – phone number (the number of digits may not always be seven).

 Examples of correct number formats: +7 (495) 222-22-22, +7 (34111) 2-22-22.

 You must enter the water transport station's phone number in the “Telephone” field.

-You can not enter the author of the map item's number or any other numbers that don't relate to the item itself in the “Telephone” field.
+You can't enter the author of the map item's number or any other numbers that are unrelated to the item itself in the “Telephone” field.

 You can map the following:

-Other existing water transport routes that carry passengers on a regular basis.
+Other actually existing water transport routes that carry passengers on a regular, scheduled basis

 Do not map the following: